pnmartinez/ai-dashboard-builder/README.md

 The bundled version will automatically pull and set up ollama with the required model (llama3.1).
 First run could take some minutes to pull the model.

-3. For either option, open your browser and navigate to `http://localhost:8050` to see the dashboard.
+3. For any of the options above, open your browser and navigate to `http://localhost:8050` to see the dashboard.